AkhileshNS/vcs-lab/client-server.md

 ### Python Setup

-After you've installed chocolatey, run the following command in your command prompt/powershell in administrator mode to install NodeJS:
+After you've installed chocolatey, run the following command in your command prompt/powershell in administrator mode to install Python:

 ````
 choco install python -y